-Once your rabbit is released back into your care, you might notice that they are not acting like themselves.
-They will be tired, sore and scared.
-So don't touch them unless you have to.
-Give them their space.
-Ensure that they continue to eat, drink and use the toilet.
-If they are fussy when it comes to their food, try to soften the pellets and ensure that you give them plenty of hay and vegetables.
+Once your rabbit is released back into your care, you might notice that they are not behaving in their normal manner.
+The rabbit will be tired, sore and scared after their surgery.
+So try to give them space and don't interrupt or touch them too much unless you really have to.
+Ensure that your rabbit continues to eat, drink and use the toilet.
+If your rabbit is a fussy eater when it comes to their food, try to soften the pellets with some water, and ensure that you give them plenty of fresh hay and vegetable

 Your rabbit will be called in for a check-up a few days after the surgery.
 It will be given a check up to see how it is progressing.
 The wound will be inspected to see how it is healing.

 You will be asked to keep an eye on it and to notify them if you see any sudden changes in it or your rabbit.
 If so you will need to return to the veterinarian for an additional check-up.

 Assess Your Rabbit's Health by Doing Check-Ups at Home

 As a rabbit owner, there is a responsibility on you to carry out monthly as well as yearly check-up on your rabbit.
 A rabbit cannot communicate if it is unwell.